Myths about Selective Mutism

 Myth 5: Selective mutism is a form of autism.

 Some people confuse selective mutism with autism, but it is important to know that they are not the same disorder.
 Autism and selective mutism may appear to be similar; when children with selective mutism feel anxious, they often react with a lack of eye contact, a blank expression, and a lack of verbal communication.
 However, children with selective mutism act differently across situations.
 They are often very social and talkative within comfortable situations, but shy and quiet in others.
-In contrast, children with autism tend to act the same across all types of situations.
+In contrast, if a child has autism and is non-verbal, they are usually non-verbal across all types of situations (e.g., at home and at school).

 - Less than 1% of children have selective mutism.
 That means there is probably 1 child with selective mutism in every 5 classes at a school.